varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-grace.rst

 For most users setting the default grace and/or a suitable grace for each object is enough.
 The default VCL will do the right thing and behave as described above.
-However, if you want to customize how varnish behaves, then you should know some of the details on how this works.
+However, if you want to customize how Varnish behaves, then you should know some of the details on how this works.

 When ``sub vcl_recv`` ends with ``return (lookup)`` (which is the